Bring the goodness of healthy vegetables and fruits from the garden to your glass with our favorite plants for a smoothie garden.

 5. Carrots.
 Add some beta-carotene sweetness to your smoothie with carrots.
 Carrots can be started from seed in spring or fall, and grow well in raised garden beds and containers.

 6. Mint.
 A little sprig of mint atop your smoothie will finish the dish.
 Mint brightens flavors, adding zing to your smoothie concoction.
 In the garden, mint is easy to grow, but you must teach it boundaries or it will overtake your garden.

 Try this trick from Bonnie Plants: Place the mint in a container inside of a larger container filled with potting mix (you can add other herbs or flowers to the larger container).
 Every week or so, twist the container with the mint just a quarter-turn to break up any roots.

 7. Blueberries.
-Plant blueberry bushes now for superfood smoothies next summer.
+Plant blueberry bushes in fall for superfood smoothies the next summer.
 Choose a sunny location because lots of sun equals more fruit.